ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_python3.rst

 Porting Modules to Python 3
 ---------------------------

-Ansible modules are not the usual Python-3 porting exercise.
-There are two factors that make it harder to port them than most code:

-1. Many modules need to run on Python-2.4 in addition to Python-3.
-2. A lot of mocking has to go into unit testing a Python-3 module, so it's harder to test that your porting has fixed everything or to to make sure that later commits haven't regressed.
+Ansible modules are slightly harder to port than normal code from other projects.
+A lot of mocking has to go into unit testing an Ansible module so it's harder to test that your porting has fixed everything or to to make sure that later commits haven't regressed the Python-3 support.

 Module String Strategy
 ======================